Germany's BaFin looking into possible insider trading of CureVac shares

-Shares in CureVac droped more than 50% on Thursday following the company’s announcement, erasing more than 6 billion euros ($7.2 billion) from the company’s market value.
+Shares in CureVac dropped more than 50% on Thursday following the company's announcement, erasing more than 6 billion euros ($7.2 billion) from the company's market value. read more

 A BaFin spokesperson declined to comment on individual cases but said the authority examines unusual price movements to determine whether there is any suspicion of market abuse or manipulation.